-The stock camera on Samsung Galaxy devices comes with a multitude of settings which can help you when taking photographs of fireworks.
-Camera apps for other manufacturers might have similar options, though, your mileage will vary.
+The stock camera on Samsung Galaxy devices comes with a multitude of settings which can help you when taking photographs of fireworks, but to access these, you'll need to set the camera to Pro Mode first.
+Camera apps for other manufacturers might have similar options, though your mileage will vary.

 If you don't want to use your stock camera, you can download an application like Night Camera (free), which reduces blur effects and improves dynamic range, especially of pictures taken in low-light environments.
 Mess around with the settings and see what works best for you.